Not Going Out

-Not Going Out is a British television sitcom that has aired on BBC One since 2006, and has 12 series, making it the second-longest-running British sitcom in terms of number of series (behind the longest-running sitcom worldwide, Last of the Summer Wine).
-It stars Lee Mack and Sally Bretton with Geoffrey Whitehead, Deborah Grant, Hugh Dennis, and Abigail Cruttenden.
-The series has previously starred Megan Dodds, Miranda Hart, Tim Vine, Katy Wix and Bobby Ball.
+Not Going Out is a British television sitcom created, written by and starring Lee Mack.
+It has aired on BBC One since 2006, making it the second-longest-running British sitcom, behind Last of the Summer Wine (1973–2010).
+The show's original cast was Mack, Tim Vine and Megan Dodds, with Sally Bretton replacing Dodds from the second series.
+As of series 14, Mack and Bretton are the only two main cast members.

 Production

 Lee Mack and Andrew Collins were the initial writers, with Paul Kerensa, Simon Evans and Daniel Peak joining the team in later series.
 Mack is the last remaining actor from the original cast, and the only actor to appear in every episode.

 The show was cancelled by the BBC in 2009, whilst the third series was still airing, but the decision was later reversed due to a combination of strong DVD sales and an online petition.
 This led to the show receiving a renewal for a fourth series which aired from 6 January 2011.

-The eleventh series premiered on 8 January 2021 and concluded on 5 February 2021.
-The series consists of five episodes and was preceded by a New Year’s special, which aired on 30 December 2020.
-The show had an additional two series commissioned in June 2019, taking the total number of episodes up to 100.
+The eighth series, which aired in 2017, is set seven years after the events of the 2015 Christmas special, and shows how Lee and Lucy cope with being parents to three young children.
+A six-part fifteenth series was confirmed on 19 May 2025, to air in 2026.
+In another time-skip, Lee and Lucy, now empty-nesters, move to the countryside.

 The show currently uses the Chiswick Playhouse to present pre-production script read-throughs, by the cast, to the public.
+The show is recorded in front of a live audience at Pinewood Studios, combined with on-location scenes.

+As of 2025, Not Going Out now holds the title of the UK's longest-running sitcom currently on air.